Chic Anderson: Voice of racing

 Anderson's style as a public-address announcer—even when the PA call was also carried on TV—was low-key, almost robotic, at the start of a race.
 (On arena PA systems, rapid-fire calls often end up a blur to the ears of fans scattered throughout a track or stadium).
 Anderson would then pick up a vibrant pace halfway through the race.

 Anderson used a more animated style at the start when his call aired only on TV, maintaining a brisk pace while remaining measured, avoiding the clichés and the screaming style other track announcers adopted in the 1980s and beyond.

 Personal life

-Anderson attended Wabash College for two years, served two years in the United States Navy, and then received a degree from Indiana University.
+Anderson attended Wabash College for two years, served two years in the United States Navy then received a degree from Indiana University.
 He and his wife, Marsha, had five children.
-Anderson died of a heart attack at age 47 on March 24, 1979, at his home in Commack, New York, on Long Island.
+Anderson died of a heart attack at age 47 on March 24, 1979, at his home in Commack, New York on Long Island.
 He was succeeded at both NYRA and CBS by his backup, Marshall Cassidy.